Laptop Not Charging When Plugged In: Safe Fixes

 Stop here

-Stop for charging safety signs
+Stop for battery or port danger signs

 Mistakes to avoid

-- Do not use damaged chargers.
+- Do not keep using a damaged or hot charger.

-- Do not open internal batteries casually.
+- Do not open or bend a battery pack.

 When to ask a technician